 - Ex parte Federal Express Corp. (vacating certification of plaintiff class: circuit court erred by certifying class on day complaint was filed and without a hearing or responsive pleading from defendant).

 - Grimes vs. Liberty Nat'l Life Ins.
 Co. (settlement of earlier class suit barred plaintiff from relitigating released claims).

 - DuBose v.
 General Motors Acceptance Corp. (reversing certification of statewide class of automobile lessors in action against financing company in connection with rental tax that lessors were required to pay.)

 - Ex parte American Bankers Life Ass.
 Co. of Florida (reversing certification of plaintiff class: circuit court failed to identify how each element of class-action rule was satisfied and thus failed to make minimally acceptable analysis; circuit court also erred by shifting burden to defendants to disprove propriety of class treatment).

 - Ex parte Mercury Finance Corp. of Alabama (vacating certification of plaintiff classes: circuit court failed to explain how requisites of class-action rule were satisfied, and improperly presumed that plaintiffs had met their burden under that rule).

-Our firm has defended class actions in numerous courts throughout the Southeast.
+Lightfoot has defended class actions in numerous courts throughout the country.
 We have defeated class actions at the certification stage and on appeal.
-We also have tried class actions, and settled class actions both in federal and state courts.
+We also have tried and settled class actions both in federal and state courts.